MicrosoftDocs/windows-itpro-docs/windows/manage/manage-privacy-for-windows-10-in-your-company.md

 author: jdeckerMS
 ---

-# <a href="" id="p-ent-manage-update-manage-privacy-for-windows-10-in-your-company"></a>Configure telemetry and other settings in your organization
+# Configure telemetry and other settings in your organization

 **Applies to**